The Genovés Park in Cádiz

 The gardens

-The Parque Genovés is also known for its asymmetrical layout, with over 150 different species of trees, palms, and shrubs that have adapted to the exceptional “microclimate” of the city of Cádiz, making it a botanical garden of unique significance.
+What sets Parque Genovés apart is its unique asymmetrical layout, featuring over 150 different species of trees, palms, and shrubs that have adapted to Cádiz’s exceptional microclimate.

 See more parks and gardens in Cádiz here: https://visitingcadiz.com/parks-and-gardens/